7 Defensive Driving Tips

 Any measure you make to improve your driving will create a safer roadway for all motorists.
 Following these previously listed tips will greatly reduce your risk of being in a serious traffic accident.

 The Phillips Law Group is ready to help victims of car accidents.
-We will review your claim to determine if you are able to recover compensation for your losses and pain and suffering.
+A licensed personal injury lawyer from our firm will review your claim to determine if you are able to recover compensation for your losses and pain and suffering.

 All of our work is provided on a contingency fee basis, which means we only require payment if we recover damages for your claim.